When it comes to discussions surrounding the future of payments, mental health isn’t often included in the conversation.

 FinTech is renowned for its trailblazing innovations in technology, striving to give consumers considerable increases in financial agency and confidence.

 But that doesn’t mean the sector is forward thinking in every aspect, despite an overriding positivity regarding its trajectory.

 There is, however, an increasing recognition that FinTech can be used as a vehicle for catalysing positive mental health, disrupting illogical, long-standing cornerstones of both personal and corporate financial processes.

-October 10th marks World Mental Health Day, so in recognition we’ve compiled some key information about FinTech and wellbeing in order to strengthen the tether between the two.
+We’ve compiled some key information about FinTech and wellbeing in order to strengthen the tether between the two.

 Not only this, but we’ll also cover AccessPay’s approach to mental health, highlighting the importance we place on employee wellness.

 Is There a Relationship Between Finance and Mental Health?

 A reported 77% of Brits are stressed about money, so it should go without saying that the relationship between finance and wellbeing is fundamental.